 We are seeing it with land-based journeys and within recreational activities as a whole – people want to share.
 The desire to share experience comes with the desire to help and benefit from collective experience, particularly of like-minded people, with many people now relying more on social media than the more traditional commercial guides.
 Social media has facilitated collaboration, coordination and community.

 Up until now, the ECS catered to the person controlling all aspects of the vessel, including its navigation.
 By utilizing a cloud-based approach with data streaming, the NaAVIC ECS enables all members of an expedition to more actively engage in the voyage as well as sharing that voyage to fellow ’marine friends’.
 It also provides ways for everyone to have a much more enjoyable boating experience, including providing an easy way to monitor the route along with the main navigator, see the basic boat information such as location, speed and heading, and exchange information about various points of interest with friends.

 All users get access to community features, which include the ability to post messages, to share pictures, to share location, to record and share voyages, and to add user objects with location sensitive notifications.
 It also allows community members to effortlessly support crowdsourcing activities by allowing them to use a set of pre-defined icons to capture a variety of items of interest to their specific sub-communities.
 For example, marking a fantastic new diving spot for the user community is as easy as dropping a marker and the platform will automatically share it with all other users or a selected group, or the info can be kept private if users want to keep their findings to themselves!

 Flexible Business Model

-The system uses a highly standardised data output interface and a comprehensive approach to data integrity which is crucial in the modern marine data environment.
-By providing open and efficient access to marine data, the system facilitates social and environmental value (e.g. providing easy standardised access for data to be used for marine pollution prevention, alternative energy production and marine research).
+The system uses a highly standardized data output interface and a comprehensive approach to data integrity which is crucial in the modern marine data environment.
+By providing open and efficient access to marine data, the system facilitates social and environmental value (e.g. providing easy standardized access for data to be used for marine pollution prevention, alternative energy production and marine research).